 Long ago, I was walking around my hometown.
 I had just faced a steep rise when I noticed something.
 I stopped for a moment.
 I thought of a slight hallucination due to hyperoxygenation.
 I rubbed my eyes, but those “things” were still there.
 On the gateposts of a country house, there were two enormous phalli, placed before the courtyard as a symbol of goodwill and fertility.

 Today, those phalli have been replaced by two garden gnomes, perhaps believed less offensive in a world where many symbols have lost their ancestral meaning, which is still alive in other cultures.
 Even in a modern and urbanized city like Bangkok.

 Som Khit is an alley that crosses Phloen Chit Road between the homonymous BTS station and the Chit Lom station.
 A quiet road where the shadows take the greenish color of the leaves under the intense sunlight.

 The luxurious condos along the street, overlook a smelly canal where food sellers wash away dirty dishes.

 A bamboo fence closes the alley.
-As I go beyond the gate of the “Swiss Hotel”, behind the sentry box, a small square of grass and rocks lies beside the Khlong San Saep.
+As I go beyond the gate of the “Swiss Hotel”, behind the sentry box, a small patch of grass and rocks lies beside the Khlong San Saep.

 Here, there are dozens of phalli: both small and big ones, realistic, stylized, made of wood, plaster, stone.